Forget Bernoulli and Coanda, Think Lanchester-Prandtl

 This chain reaction, the diffusion of force starts from the forward motion of the wing.
 The red arrows indicate the direction of force from the wing.
 The blue arrows are the direction of force by diffusion through the air.
 The longer arrows show where the air is accelerated the most.
 The more the air is accelerated indicates more work is being done in that area and less in areas where there's less acceleration.

-This is where the wing's curve, or camber, comes into play.
-It's not to increase the distance of airflow.
-Basically, the curve is shaped to conform to the natural curved flow of the bound vortex so it doesn't disrupt the natural curved path of the circulation around the wing.
+This is where the wing’s curve, or camber, comes into play.
+It’s not to increase the distance of airflow.
+Basically, the curve is shaped to conform to the natural curve of the bound vortex so it doesn’t disrupt the natural curved path of the circulation around the wing.
 Since lift comes via the bound vortex, cooperating with the circulation in the vortex is important.
-In everyday language, you might say the curve is designed for not doing something, not interfering, rather than for doing something.
-How the camber effects all this is complex and hard for me to explain, but because it doesn't actually create any lift we'll just leave it at that.

 Changing the angle of attack changes the force of lift.
 It's not just that the counter-force is pushing more against the direction of travel increasing drag.
 Take the pan of pepper water with the plate moving at a more severe angle and notice the different motion in this case.
 Instead of the water going down at the trailing edge, there is another swirling around as at the leading edge.